cboecking/technical-creative-ai-2024/Technical Creatives AI Presentation.md

 ---
 ![[postgresql-is-amazing.excalidraw.svg]]
 Notes:
-# PostgreSQL is Amazing
+- page is geeky and important (IT remove barriers - users need better access)
-- page is geeky and important (it remove barriers - users need better access)
+- DB in corner - not good - cause pain
 - postgresql core features (it has... quick!!)
 - postgresql - what you did not know
-	- postgREST - openapi compliant
+	- postgREST - openapi compliant - XLS
 	- webhooks
 	- postgresML
 - user and permissions at the db
-- PSQL + PostgREST + HTMX
+- PSQL + PostgREST + HTMX => Time Clock
 - Supabase and PostgREST- learn the most

 It has: